ngrx/platform/docs/effects/README.md

+---
+# The documentation below is for NgRx versions 6.x and older.
+# Visit https://ngrx.io for the latest documentation.
+---

 # @ngrx/effects

 RxJS powered side effect model for @ngrx/store

 @ngrx/effects provides an API to model event sources as actions.
 Effects:

-* Listen for actions dispatched from @ngrx/store.
+- Listen for actions dispatched from @ngrx/store.
-* Isolate side effects from components, allowing for more _pure_ components that select state and dispatch actions.
+- Isolate side effects from components, allowing for more _pure_ components that select state and dispatch actions.
-* Provide [new sources](https://martinfowler.com/eaaDev/EventSourcing.html) of actions to reduce state based on external interactions such as network requests, web socket messages and time-based events.
+- Provide [new sources](https://martinfowler.com/eaaDev/EventSourcing.html) of actions to reduce state based on external interactions such as network requests, web socket messages and time-based events.

 ### Installation